shiitaker/perl-newt/README.md

 # ml-image-tile
-A tool to split images in tiles in preparation for machine learn
+A tool to split images in tiles in preparation for machine learning